Alessandro9936/BudgetWise/README.md

 ## About the project <a name="about-the-project"></a>
 ![Screenshot 2023-02-26 22-16-55 (1)](https://user-images.githubusercontent.com/64644550/221437858-fafd94ae-a0a6-4fd8-894b-d7cf2c4d9147.png)

-BudgetWise is a money manager and financial tracker budgeting app that allows to track your income, expenses and budgets effortlessly in one single place.
+BudgetWise is a personal finance application that simplifies money management by offering a simple and intuitive user experience.
+It allows you to easily and quickly keep track of income, expenses, and personal balances, enabling you to immediately identify major spending patterns and save effectively.

 ## Demo Link <a name="demo-link"></a>